jbrodriguez/mediagui/README.md

 I can't say the same about vuex modules.

-It's probably because I'm using class decorators and typescript, but namespacing doesn't quite feel right.
+It's probably because I'm using class decorators and typescript, but namespacing doesn't feel quite right.

-Hopefull vue 3.x will improve in that aspect.
+Hopefully vue 3.x will improve in that aspect.

 ### 3rd Iteration